rweekly/rweekly.org/draft.md

 ### Package Releases
 + [ipumsr 0.2.0](https://cran.r-project.org/package=ipumsr) - Read extracts from IPUMS census and survey data.
 Now with support for IPUMS Terra to help you link international census microdata with geographic data.
++ [tailr 0.1.2](https://mailund.github.io/tailr/) - tail recursion optimisation for R. This version resolves an issue that manifested when transformed functions were created as part of other packages.